INDELA-I.N.SKY: Unmanned aircraft system INDELA-SKY

 UAV INDELA-I.N.SKY is a part of multifunctional unmanned aircraft system INDELA-SKY.
 The system includes two unmanned helicopters INDELA-I.N.SKY and ground control station INDELA-GCS, located in transport shelter or minibus.
 System architecture allows for UAVs of different classes to be incorporated into one system INDELA-SKY, including UAVs of other manufacturers.

 Several GCS can be united in a single information network, what allows for automatic data exchange and coordination of operators' activity.

-Ground control station is equipped with life-support system, consisting of air conditioner, heating unit, uninterruptable power supply, petrol generator, and ventilation unit with the possibility to purify intake air from coarse dust, chemical and radioactive substances.
+Ground control station is equipped with life-support system, consisting of air conditioner, heating unit, uninterruptible power supply, petrol generator, and ventilation unit with the possibility to purify intake air from coarse dust, chemical and radioactive substances.
 Operating time in autonomous mode is 24 hours, in noiseless mode from accumulators – 5 hours.

 GCS is a mobile; it is adapted for mounting on any cross-road chassis and designed for transportation in any vehicles.